-The 2016 fair will feature more than 160 of the world’s leading galleries, and visitors can view and buy art from more than 100 artists.
-There are also sections dedicated to live performances, ‘90s art and emerging talents from Shanghai to Berlin.
+The 2019 fair will feature more than 160 of the world’s leading galleries, and visitors can view and buy art from more than 100 artists.
+Typically, there are also sections dedicated to live performances, ‘90s art and emerging talents from Shanghai to Berlin.

 Image: Cafe Budapest